First time filming?

 Measuring your location

 If the director expresses interest in your location, we will schedule an appointment with key production personnel to visit you and take additional photographs and measurements.
-If your location is chosen, we will send you a locations agreement, insurance papers and a cheque.
+If your location is chosen, we will send you a locations agreement, insurance and cheque in advance of any preparation/filming.

 Getting ready for the shoot